SadracSantacruz/CSE151A_Final_Project/README.md

 Since we are working with image classification of multiple classes, we can't directly calculate FP and FN from our test set.
 Here is our classification report of our fine-tuned KNN model on our test data: <br>
 <img width="490" alt="Screenshot 2024-12-01 at 11 39 39 PM" src="https://github.com/user-attachments/assets/29f246a9-39aa-4925-863e-1638d87e4e91">
 <br>
+The classification report shows high precision across all classes, indicating a low rate of false positives, such as Class 1 with a precision of 0.90, where misclassifications are relatively rare.
+However, Class 2 (Truck) has the lowest recall (~84%), suggesting that many true trucks are misclassified as other vehicle types (false negatives).
+Improving recall for Class 2 could significantly enhance overall model accuracy.